-The Trustee has decided on the following division of responsibilities and decision-making for the Scheme.
-This division is based upon the Trustee's understanding of the various legal requirements placed upon it, and its view that this division allows for efficient operation of the Scheme overall, with access to an appropriate level of expert advice and service.
+The Trustees have decided on the following division of responsibilities and decision-making for the Group.
+This division is based upon the Trustees' understanding of the various legal requirements placed upon them, and their view that this division allows for efficient operation of the Group overall, with access to an appropriate level of expert advice and service.

-2. Trustee
+2. Trustees

-In broad terms, the Trustee is responsible in respect of investment matters for:
+In broad terms, the Trustees are responsible in respect of investment matters for:

-- developing a mutual understanding of investment and risk issues with the employer; - reviewing the investment policy following the results of each valuation, and / or after any review of investment strategy, including decisions concerning the longterm strategic allocation and strategic benchmark; - formulating a policy in relation to financially material considerations, such as those relating to ESG considerations (including but not limited to climate change); - if required, the policy for rebalancing between asset classes and asset managers; - setting a policy on the exercise of rights (including voting rights) and undertaking engagement activities in respect of the investments; - putting effective governance arrangements in place and documenting these arrangements in a suitable form; - appointing (and, when necessary, dismissing) the actuary, investment advisor and other service providers; - monitoring the exercise of the investment powers that they have delegated to the investment managers and monitoring compliance with Section 36 of the Act; - communicating with members as appropriate on investment matters; - reviewing the content of this SIP from time to time and modifying it if deemed appropriate; and - consulting with the employer when reviewing the SIP.
+- developing a mutual understanding of investment and risk issues with the employer; - reviewing the investment policy following the results of each valuation, and/or after any review of investment strategy, including decisions concerning the long-term strategic allocation and strategic benchmark; - formulating a policy in relation to financially material considerations, such as those relating to ESG considerations (including but not limited to climate change); - if required, the policy for rebalancing between asset classes and asset managers; - setting a policy on the exercise of rights (including voting rights) and undertaking engagement activities in respect of the investments; - putting effective governance arrangements in place and documenting these arrangements in a suitable form; - appointing (and, when necessary, dismissing) the actuary investment advisor and other service providers; - monitoring the exercise of the investment powers that they have delegated to the investment managers and monitoring compliance with Section 36 of the Act; - communicating with members as appropriate on investment matters; - reviewing the content of this SIP from time to time and modifying it if deemed appropriate; and - consulting with the employer when reviewing the SIP.

-3. Joint Investment Sub-Committee (JISC)
+3. Joint Investment Sub-Committee ("JISC")